 The new link building is simply a byproduct of business building.
 And most companies will get the best, long-term results on that end from investing in hiring and training internal resources.

 Bill Hunt, President of Back Azimuth Consulting

-I believe, well, at least hope, that in 2015 companies will better integrate SEO into their existing web and content workflows.
+I believe, well, at least hope, that companies will better integrate SEO into their existing web and content workflows.
 At the last few conferences there have been more questions about scaling the web content workflow and how to identify and hire people to strategically approach the complexities of modern SEO.

 We will see more internal centers of excellence created to educate across teams to ensure sites and new content is optimized at the time of creation rather than being fixed later.
 Digital agencies need to wake up and see this change.
 I have talked to a couple of multi-brand companies that have put their agencies in notice that non-optimized content will not be accepted.
 They have added this not only to the brief but in contracts an in acceptance testing checklists.

 Something that I believe is the bigger picture element of SEO that will be addressed in the coming year is a more sophisticated, strategic approach to content marketing and usability.